 Places to Eat

 Greater Morgantown is home to a diverse culinary scene and was named the “Best Town for Foodies” by WV Living because of it!
 Many restaurants like Little Sandy’s Restaurant, Oliverio’s Ristorante, and Mountain State Brewing Company offer kid-friendly items so both you and the kids can have a nice meal out.

 Dinner is always better when it is followed by dessert!
-Treat the kids to a gourmet milkshake at Tailpipes, The Cupcakerie for delectable cupcakes, or Mountaineer Country Ice Cream for a large selection of ice cream flavors!
+Treat the kids to The Cupcakerie for delectable cupcakes or Mountaineer Country Ice Cream for a large selection of ice cream flavors!

 A trip to the Morgantown Farmer’s Market makes for a good Saturday, especially when you bring the kids along!
 Kids can help choose quality produce and meet local vendors, view culinary demonstrations, hear live music, and more!

 Though clothes shopping may not be your child’s favorite activity, there is a children’s play area at the Morgantown Mall that is perfect for shopping breaks for kids that are 42 inches tall and under.

 Another option is to take the kids to look around Pinocchio’s Books and Toys in downtown Morgantown.
 The store has many items ranging from books, trains, and figurines to puppets and music.

 For more places to shop, check out the University Town Center Shopping Guide